twbs/bootstrap/site/content/docs/4.3/components/dropdowns.md

 ### Active

-Add `.active` to items in the dropdown to **style them as active** Regarding accessibility, the active state should also be indicated with the `aria-current` attribute — using the `page` value for current page, or `true` for current item in a set.
+Add `.active` to items in the dropdown to **style them as active**.
+Regarding accessibility, the active state should also be indicated with the `aria-current` attribute — using the `page` value for current page, or `true` for current item in a set.

 {{< example >}}
 <ul class="dropdown-menu">